Singular sets and parameters of generalized triangle orbifolds: Examples of the generalized triangle orbifolds.

 $\langle A,\ B,\ C \mid -A^2, -B^2, -C^2,\\ CA^{-1}C^{-1}AB^{-1}A^{-1}BC^{-1}BCB^{-1}ABA^{-1},\\ AB^{-1}A^{-1}BC^{-1}B^{-1}CA^{-1}CAC^{-1}BCA^{-1},\\ BC^{-1}B^{-1}CA^{-1}C^{-1}AB^{-1}ABA^{-1}CAB^{-1} \rangle$ }

 Let $\tr(AB)=t_0$, $\tr(AC)=t_1$, $\tr(BC)=t_2$.

-By taking traces of the words we obtain a system of equations on $t_0$, $t_1$ and $t_2$\footnote{We use an original computer program $<$tracer$>$(C++, 242 lines) to calculate trace polynomials for generalized triangle groups.
-The program is available on request.}:
+By taking traces of the relations we obtain a system of equations on $t_0$, $t_1$ and $t_2$\footnote{We used the computer program $<$tracer$>$(C++, 242 lines) to calculate the trace polynomials for the generalized triangle groups.}:

 We are interested only in complex solutions of this system and by the symmetry of the singular graph all the three roots should be equal.
 The only such solutions are (approximately):